 Several years pass, and Soon Seom herself encourages Dal Rae to move on emotionally, even setting her up on blind dates.
 During one such date, Dal Rae meets the elderly and wealthy Chairman Kim, who isn't really looking for a young wife, but searching for a prospective spouse for his socially inept son Kim Jin Goo (Kim Jung Tae, Oh!
 My Venus), an office manager.
 Chairman Kim is impressed with Dal Rae's kindness and integrity, and is determined that she will become his daughter-in-law.
 Jin Goo and Dal Rae are thrown together a few times but it simply doesn't go well between them.
-(I had a feeling the character had major Aspergers' going on).
+(I had a feeling the character had major Aspergers' Syndrome going on).
 While usually the audience feels attracted to the 2nd Male Lead Character in K-dramas, here we are rather repulsed by the man.
-It took a bit of getting used to for me! ;)
+At first.
+He does grow on you a bit more during the series, but his strange character development took a bit of getting used to for me!

 Look at that bowl haircut, is that 2008, or what?

 Meanwhile, Dal Rae also encounters the handsome but mysterious Kwon Oh Joon (Jang Hyuk, Thank You, Chuno, Beautiful Mind) in a restaurant but she is instantly on her guard with him.
 Oh Joon was once a boxer, but he quit because he didn't want to mess up his handsome face, which would impede his gigolo ways.
 Since then, he has been masquerading as a fund manager, but in reality he is a con artist who lives off lonely, gullible women by scamming them.
 He is often helped by a rather bumbling, inept friend of his own, the scatter-brained Kim Man Doo (Hong Kyung In).